eltoroit/eltoroit.github.io/docs/index.md

 _Are you looking for the articles?
 You can find them [here](#Articles)_

+> “When you learn, teach, when you get, give.”
+> ― Maya Angelou

 You may have read some of my blogs on Salesforce development and architecture, but this year I decided to embark on a new hobby: Robotics!
 So this blog will be a bit different than the ones you regularly read from me.

 To start learning about this fantastic new world, I decided to purchase a few things on Christmas 2020 from Amazon.
 If you want to join me in this journey you may want to read the [**getting started**]({% link _posts/2021-02-28-GettingStarted.md %}) article.